cloudmesh-community/fa18-523-60/paper/paper.md

 ] )
 ```

-The *$group* stage consumes the document data per each
+The *group* stage consumes the document data per each
 distinct group.
 It has a RAM limit of 100 MB.
 If the
 stage exceeds this limit, the *$group* produces an
 error [@www-docs-mongodb].